PyroCalzone/MechVibesPlusPlus/README.md

 ## Linux and macOS

-There is currently **no support** for either operating system since neither of us own a Mac or are willing to make time to install a distro and make a build.
+There is currently **no support** for either operating system since neither of us own a Mac or are able to make time to install Linux and make a version for it.

 If you own a Mac or run Linux, you can create a build yourself.
-Instructions are posted on [our discord](https://discord.gg/CZ8Qgth2SW), pinned in #general
+Instructions are posted [here](doc/linux-and-mac.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>